 Emanuel P.N.
-Hilario serves as our President and Chief Executive Officer pursuant to an employment agreement dated October 30, 2017 ("Hilario Agreement").
-The Hilario Agreement provides for a term of three years, with such term automatically extending for additional one-year periods unless either party provides 90 days written notice prior to the commencement of the renewal term.
-Mr. Hilario initially received an annual base salary of \$450,000, and thereafter he is entitled to receive increases (but no decreases) in his base salary as determined by the Company's Board or Compensation Committee.
-In addition, Mr. Hilario is eligible to receive a bonus for each calendar year during the term of the Hilario Agreement in an amount targeted at 50% of his theneffective annual base salary, based in part upon achievement of individual and corporate performance objectives determined by the Board.
-Mr. Hilario will be eligible to receive a bonus in excess of the targeted bonus if the Company's performance exceeds 100% of the targeted goals, and a bonus below the target amount will be paid if actual performance equals at least a minimum threshold, each as approved by the Board in consultation with Mr. Hilario when annual performance goals are established.
-Whether Mr. Hilario receives a bonus, and the amount of the bonus, will be determined by the Board in its sole absolute discretion, except that any portion of the bonus that the Board determines to be based on targeted goals will be considered non-discretionary and payable based on achievement of the goals.
-Pursuant to the Hilario Agreement, the Company granted to Mr. Hilario pursuant to the Company's Equity Incentive Plan: (a) 71,000 fully vested shares of the Company's common stock, (b) an option to purchase 300,000 shares of the Company's common stock, which vests ratably over three years, at a per share exercise price of \$1.42 (the "Closing Price"); and (c) 300,000 RSUs that vest ratably over three years; provided that the RSUs may vest earlier as follows: (i) 100,000 RSUs vest on the date that the Average Closing Price (defined below) is 50% greater than the Closing Price, (ii) 100,000 RSUs vest on the date that the Average Closing Price is 75% greater than the Closing Price, and (iii) 100,000 RSUs vest on the date that the Average Closing Price is 100% greater than the Closing Price.
-As used in the Hilario Agreement, "Average Closing Price" is the average closing price of the Company's common stock measured over 10 consecutive trading days.
-The stock option and the RSUs are subject to the terms and conditions of the Equity Incentive Plan and, respectively, a stock option agreement and a restricted stock unit award agreement.
-Mr. Hilario is eligible to participate in the Company's 401(k) plan, health plans and other benefits on the same terms as other salaried employees, and for so long as his primary residence is in Denver, Colorado, the Company will reimburse Mr. Hilario for his reasonable out-of-pocket expenses, accommodation in New York, and for round-trip coach tickets for travel to and from New York.
+Hilario serves as our President and Chief Executive Officer pursuant to an employment agreement dated September 24, 2021 ("Hilario Agreement").
+The Hilario Agreement amends and restates in its entirety the Employment Agreement dated September 3, 2019.
+The Hilario Agreement provides for a term of five years, with such term automatically extending for additional one-year periods unless either party provides 90 days written notice of a rejection of the renewal prior to the commencement of the renewal term.
+Mr. Hilario receives an annual base salary of \$700,000, and thereafter he is entitled to receive increases (but no decreases) in his base salary as determined by the Company's Board or Compensation Committee.
+Effective July 1, 2021, the Compensation Committee, based on a study by its compensation consultant, approved an increase in Mr. Hilario's salary to \$700,000.
+In addition, Mr. Hilario is eligible to receive incentive compensation for each calendar year during the term of the Hilario Agreement in an amount targeted at 100% of his then-effective annual base salary, based in part upon achievement of individual and corporate performance objectives determined by the Board.
+Mr. Hilario will be eligible to receive a bonus in excess of the target if the Company's performance exceeds 100% of the targeted goals, and an amount below the target amount will be paid if actual performance equals at least a minimum threshold, each as approved by the Board in consultation with Mr. Hilario when annual performance goals are established.
+Mr. Hilario is also eligible to participate in the Company's long term incentive program in amount targeted at 50% of his then-effective annual base salary, based upon achievement of corporate performance objectives.
+Whether Mr. Hilario receives incentive compensation, and the amount of the incentive compensation, will be determined by the Board in its sole absolute discretion, except that any portion of the incentive compensation that the Board determines to be based on targeted goals will be considered non-discretionary and payable based on achievement of the goals.
+Mr. Hilario is eligible to participate in the Company's 401(k) plan, health plans and other benefits on the same terms as other salaried employees.

-Noncompetition; Nonsolicitation
+Noncompetition; Non-Solicitation